Oze National Park (Fukushima) 尾瀬国立公園（福島）

 Oze covers four prefectures: Gunma, Fukushima, Niigata and Tochigi

-The Ozegahara Marshlands is 1,400 meters above sea level
+The Ozegahara Marshlands are 1,400 meters above sea level

 You can stay at lodges within the park